chandant9/DSS/README.md

 ## Written

-in Java and spring boot
+in Java and spring boot for now....

 ## Contributing
 @chandant9